How To Prepare For Your Photo Session | A Complete Guide

 2. An ordering session will then happen over Zoom to pick which images are getting printed, delivered, and hung on the walls.

-3. I do any remaining detailed edits on ordered images before sending them off to the print lab.
-These edits take about two weeks with product delivery taking another week after that.
+3. I make any remaining detailed edits to ordered images before sending them to the print lab.
+These edits take about two weeks, with product delivery taking another week after that.
 That’s three weeks total for those counting.

-4. Once everything is delivered, and my clients are raving about their finished pieces, I send over a final contract.
-This contract confirms all items have been delivered, and my work as the photographer is complete.
+4. Once I deliver everything and my clients are raving about their finished pieces, I send over a final contract.
+This contract confirms I delivered all items and that my work as the photographer is complete.

 And that’s the list!
-That’s how to prepare for your photo session to have the best experience and images possible.
-I tried to make this as comprehensive as possible, but if I missed anything, check out my Frequently Asked Questions resource page or let me know in the comments below.
+That’s how to get ready for a photoshoot and have the best experience and images possible.
+I tried to make this as comprehensive as possible, but if I missed anything, ping me to let me know!